 The degree of freedom of the robot body is 1 ~ 5, and the control system is controlled by the control system and the welding part.

 Welding controller, welding clamp, water, electrical and other auxiliary parts (underwater welding).

 2 Application of computer software.

-The application of computer software system in welding field mainly includes the following aspects:
+The application of computer software system in the welding field mainly includes the following aspects:

 Including simulation welding thermal process, welding metallurgy process, welding stress and deformation, etc.